-A living trust is a powerful estate planning tool for asset protection, avoiding probate and protecting your family.
+A living trust is a powerful estate planning tool for preserving assets, maintaining privacy, avoiding probate and protecting your family.
 Washington estate planning attorney Jennifer Rydberg can help you determine if a living trust is appropriate for your situation.

 Jennifer Rydberg has been handling estate planning matters for clients in Kent, Seattle and King County since 1978.
 Call 425-235-5535 to contact Jennifer about your estate planning needs.

-"Living trust" is a general term referring to any trust drawn up during the person's lifetime.
-A living trust allows you to retain control over your assets while you are alive, but avoids the costly guardianship proceedings if you become incapacitated and probate proceedings after your death.
-It is also known as a family trust because it protects assets for heirs; or a revocable trust because it can be revoked by the creators of the trust at any time while they are competent and can be altered to reflect new circumstances.
+"Living trust" is a general term referring to any trust drawn up during a person's lifetime.
+A living trust allows you to retain control over your assets while you are alive, but avoids costly guardianship proceedings if you become incapacitated and probate proceedings after your death.
+It is also known as a family trust because it protects assets for heirs, or a revocable trust because it can be revoked by its creator at any time while he or she is competent and can be altered to reflect new circumstances.

 Do I Need a Living Trust?